Time stopped the minute we walked through the door

 Vacy Hall is listed by the the Queensland Heritage Council as a place of National Historical significance.

 First built on site in 1873 but re-built after fire destroyed the building in 1898, this sprawling country guest house with wrap-around verandas and stunning gardens will take your breath away.
 It has a presence!

-The grandeur – from top to bottom
+Grandeur – from top to bottom

 Vacy Hall has 12 magnificent rooms available, ranging in size and comfort levels according to your preference.
 Choose from grand four-poster beds, fireplaces and old-world styled bathrooms with claw-foot baths.
 All are decorated tastefully within the period so it’s a matter of selecting the right room for the occasion.

 Ours was the honeymoon suit, beautifully decorated with luxurious furnishings.
-An amazing four-poster bed topped with tons of pillows piled on top, lean crisp linen over a soft feather topper and an electric blanket, we had all the luxury we needed for a great night’s sleep.
+An amazing four-poster bed topped with tons of pillows piled on top, lean crisp linen over a soft feather topper and an electric blanket.
+We had all the luxury we needed for a great night’s sleep.

 A cosy old Chesterfield placed in front of the fireplace provided the perfect opportunity to share a glass of wine in front of the roaring fire.

-We couldn’t have been happier!
+We couldn’t have been more impressed!

 The staff have a warm, friendly way about them.
 We were met at reception by Chloe who very efficiently gave us a guided tour of Vacy Hall.
 She greeted us the next day with ‘how are my favourite guests’ which was a pleasant surprise.
 Nothing puts a smile on my face like natural warmth.
 Great work Chloe!Our decision to stay at Vacy Hall in Toowoomba was quite possibly our best decision of the year!
 Click To Tweet

 Liz made us fresh coffee and cooked our breakfast the next morning as if we were one of the family.
 I later learned that Liz has cooked breakfast at Vacy Hall for over 30 years!